ducnm24/dsc/README.md

 Please install required packages as given in 'Instruction'

-Enter row number of the private test set, prediction for that observation is written out right after
+Data is fed from command line, prediction for that observation is written out right after